ehlesp/smallab-k8s-pve-guide/G004 - Host configuration 02 ~ UPS management with NUT.md

     - `password` : the user's password.
 Please bear in mind that this is an **unencrypted** configuration file, be careful with who can access it.

-    - `upsmon master` : roughly speaking, this line says the user is from a machine directly connected to the UPS unit, and that NUT should be run with `master` privileges there.
+    - `upsmon primary` : roughly speaking, this line says the user is from a machine directly connected to the UPS unit, and that NUT should be run with high privileges there.

+      > [!NOTE]
+      > The UPS primary and secondary types are further explained [in the NUT `upsmon` man documentation](https://networkupstools.org/docs/man/upsmon.html), in the **UPS types** section.

     - `actions = SET` : allows the user to set values on the managed UPS unit.